p4lang/p4app/README.md

 the multiswitch target in the manifest.
 For example, have a look at the [manifest](examples/multiswitch.p4app/p4app.json) for the multiswitch example app.

+#### Limitations
+Currently, each host can be connected to at most one switch.

 #### Specifying entries for each switch